They are not wrong with this sign.

 While we usually prefer the road less traveled, we chose the road most easiest and decided to head in from the south because most of you will probably be headed in from Reno.
 Step one is getting to Gerlach, but even getting here isn't a casual affair!
 Treat this one as a nice primer to your trip.
 Go big, go home, and go remote!

 Gracie and I started our journey in "downtown" Gerlach just a few yards north of Bruno's Country Club.
-We began the trip in front of an old friend [152], right next to the Gerlach Water Tower.
-For convenience sake, the remaining mileage you see is catalogued from this spot rather than Interstate 80.
+We began the trip in front of an old friend Marker 152, right next to the Gerlach Water Tower.
+We enjoyed a picnic lunch beneath the water tower glancing north at the wild country we were about to enter.

 This little everything-town coins the nickname, "Where the Pavement Ends and the West Begins."
 And well, visit once and you'll understand.
 Consider it the nucleus for the entire northwest corner.
 Bag the markers here, hit up a hot meal at Bruno's, and supply yourself with all the resources you might need before heading out into the great wide open.